A Local Teen's Guide to Eating in Atlanta

 The Varsity

-Where: 61 North Ave NW
+Where: 61 North Ave.
+NW

 Grindhouse Killer Burgers

-Grindhouse is another iconic Atlanta burger place, featuring campy movies screened on the wall and delicious food items such as their burgers, shakes, different types of fries and crunchy cheesy poofs.
+Grindhouse is another iconic Atlanta burger place, featuring campy movies screened on the wall and delicious food items such as burgers, shakes, different types of fries and crunchy cheesy poofs.

-Where: 1842 Piedmont Ave NE (with other locations)
+Where: 1842 Piedmont Ave.
+NE (and other locations)

 NFA Burger